KRWG.ORG-The Region's Home Page

-Norman Bay, director of enforcement at the Federal Energy Regulatory Commission, says there is a potential cost to that kind of set up.
+NOGUCHI: Norman Bay, director of enforcement at the Federal Energy Regulatory Commission, says there is a potential cost to that kind of set-up.

-Anytime there's fraud or manipulation, there is an impact on the end user.
-And invariably, that cost is born by consumers.
+NORMAN BAY: Anytime there's fraud or manipulation, there is an impact on the end user.
+And invariably, that cost is borne by consumers.

-You know, if it's owned by an oil company, it's an oil tanker and there's a terrible problem, that's tragic for everybody involved, but it doesn't have the potential damage to our economy.
+SEN. SHERROD BROWN: You know, if it's owned by an oil company - it's an oil tanker - and there's a terrible problem, that's tragic for everybody involved.
+But it doesn't have the potential damage to our economy.
 These do.

 NOGUCHI: The Fed is soliciting public comment on new restrictions through March 15th.
 But some banks are already selling off their commodities units ahead of any new rules.